-(offered every other Spring: 2025, 2027)

 This course examines the development of Catholic Social Teaching from an historical and theological perspective.
 Students will become familiar with the numerous social documents of the Church, beginning with Rerum Novarum.
 The content and implications of these documents will be discussed and evaluated.
 The life and work of Dorothy Day and other key figures in the area of Catholic Social Teaching will be offered as examples of how we can integrate social teaching into our ministries and spirituality.
-(Formerly "History and Practice of Catholic Social Thought.")

 3 Credits.

-B/C350 - Philosophy for Theologians (offered every Spring)
+B/C350 - Philosophy for Theologians